Preventative Health & Immunity

-In the current modern era (kalyug) and with a world-wide pandemic at large, we are all feeling perhaps a bit vulnerable to some extent and looking for ways to increase our immunity and strengthen our resilience.
-We hope that we could maybe avoid contracting the virus or at least have the best chance of recovering from it and not developing serious complications.
+In the current modern era (kalyug), we are all feeling perhaps a bit vulnerable to some extent and looking for ways to increase our immunity and strengthen our resilience.
 There is no other time better than this current time to take stock and delve deeper into our health and well-being, not just now, but for the future!

 Stay positive, keep good thoughts.
 Eat well, sleep well and let's try to take great care of ourselves !